rizvi/NoMQ/README.md

 __NoMQ__ is short for _Not a Message Queue_.
 It is a __distributed event queue__ that is based on Java 8 and [Hazelcast](http://hazelcast.org/).
 NoMQ requires __NO__ installation, simply add the jar to your project.

-Events are published somewhere in a cluster and dispatched to all event subscribers in the entire cluster, in the same order, everywhere.
+So, what exactly is a distributed event queue?
+Well, events are published somewhere in a cluster (separate JVM:s).
+They are then dispatched to all event subscribers in the entire cluster, in the same order, everywhere.

 ## Prerequisites
 * Java 8.